aws/amazon-chime-sdk-js/guides/06_FAQs.md

 This seems to be a [bug](https://bugs.chromium.org/p/webrtc/issues/detail?id=11677) with Android 8 or 9 when using getUserMedia with speakerphone device Id that the audio stream will end after a brief moment.
 Using default device Id will fix this issue.
 Note that this only happens if users select speakerphone first.
 If you use default device when joining the meeting then switch to Speakerphone, this issue does not happen.

-### I see a slate which says “Your client does not support hardware acceleration” when I enable video on my device?
+### I see a slate which says "Your client does not support hardware acceleration" when I enable video on my device?

 This error indicates that the device you are using does not support hardware acceleration decoding.
 However this does not impact the ability of this user to participate in Amazon Chime SDK meetings as the device can render and transmit VP8 streams to other parties in the call.
 Specifically for Chrome, you will need to enable Unified Plan support by setting this [flag](https://aws.github.io/amazon-chime-sdk-js/classes/meetingsessionconfiguration.html#enableunifiedplanforchromiumbasedbrowsers) to true or enable [Simulcast](https://aws.github.io/amazon-chime-sdk-js/classes/meetingsessionconfiguration.html#enablesimulcastforunifiedplanchromiumbasedbrowsers).
 In some cases, H.264 may be missing from the initial SDP offer [tracking Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1047994)) causing this slate to appear.
 Rejoining the meeting can fix the videos to be rendered once again.

 ## Audio and video

-### My clients are unable to join the meeting and I see “`navigator.mediaDevices is undefined`", what could be the reason?
+### My clients are unable to join the meeting and I see `navigator.mediaDevices is undefined`, what could be the reason?

 Amazon Chime SDK for JavaScript uses WebRTC’s getUserMedia() when you invoke the chooseVideoInputDevice API which can operate in [secure contexts inside a browser only](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#Privacy_and_security) for privacy concerns so you will need to access your browsers using HTTPS://.
 The hostname `localhost` and the loopback address `127.0.0.1` are exceptions.